exercism/elm/docs/contributing-concept.md

 Use proper technical terms to ease student online search but try to avoid links and to explain things concisely inline in the document.
 Introduce code syntax with code blocks.

+## 4. Find a story for the exercise

+Each concept exercise must be based on a story or a theme.
+We try to make them as inclusive as possible, knowing that Exercism is used worldwide.
+The first option is to reuse an existing story within the [list of stories recorded in the docs][stories].
+If you want to create a new story, don't hesitate to ping @exercism/leadership in your PR.
+You can now rename the `exercises/concept/<story-name>/` directory to match your story.

+## 5. Write the exercise instructions

+Once the story is found, we have to write precise instructions enumerating the tasks a student will have to perform.
+Both the story and the instructions are written in the `exercises/concept/<story-name>/.docs/instructions.md` document.
+As explained in [that document specification][instructions-spec], each task has its own level-2 markdown title (`## 1.
+Do X`) followed by a description and an example code usage.
+You can use the [`instructions.md` of the boolean concept exercise][instructions-bool] as a template starting point.

 [product-concept]: https://github.com/exercism/docs/blob/main/product/concept-exercises.md
 [concept-exercise-spec]: https://github.com/exercism/docs/blob/main/building/tracks/concept-exercises.md